Rapid Insights: ‘The Waterfront’ Reveals the Trick to Masking Gritty Drama as Soap

-Here’s what you need to know about Ransom Canyon:
+Here’s what you need to know about The Waterfront:

 Vault AI uses index scores to describe the impact a given story/theme/element will have on specific KPIs: